bulksign/IntegrationSample/README.md

 - run the \dbschema\db-query.sql  query to create the DB schema.

-- extend the code to handle callbacks \ bundle completed action.
+- extend the code to handle callbacks \ envelope completed action.

 - configure the integration :